A Part-Timer's Dilemma: Manscaping?

 Sexuality is another factor.
 Transgender persons who are bisexual or homosexual, and are going to have sexual relations, face pretty much the same issues as sexually active genetic women face.
 Effeminate gay men generally want to be as smooth as possible, which means removing all body hair.
 For part-time crossdressers, straight or gay, much depends on what percentage of their time they spend as a woman.
 Those who spend 50% or more of their time as a woman should probably remove all body hair, or at least all body hair that may become visible.
 Presumably, someone who dresses like a woman at least 50% of the time is “out” to their colleagues, neighbors, friends, and most of the others in their daily lives.
 Their goal should be to be accepted.
 They do not need to “pass,” but they should adopt the grooming routines of women so as to be acceptable.

 She has a pretty face.
-Her bust-waist-hips
+Her clothing is not

 What about part-time crossdressers — straight, bisexual, or gay — who spend well under 50% of their time presenting as women?
 Many of my crossdressing friends, for instance, present as women about two times a month, presenting as men in their daily lives.
 Their breakdown is about 7% en femme, about 93% en homme.
 My best advice would be to trim body hair to make it less noticeable.
 Based on the survey results mentioned earlier, heterosexual women under about 40 years of age generally prefer men who trim body hair, which gives part-time CDs some leeway to do the same without raising questions about their masculinity.